Classification of distributed binary labeling problems: Logarithmic upper bounds

 \section{Logarithmic upper bounds}

 In this section we will show that all binary labeling problems that are not of the type discussed in Section~\ref{sec:unsol}, Section~\ref{sec:constant}, or Section~\ref{sec:global} can be solved in $O(\log n)$ rounds with deterministic distributed algorithms.
 This will give the upper bounds for the final section of Table~\ref{tab:deterministic}.
-Another helpful observation is that Section~\ref{sec:unsol}, Section~\ref{sec:constant}, and Section~\ref{sec:global} settle the complexity of all binary labeling problems in which $d=\delta=2$.
-Thus, from here on in, in Section \ref{sec:log-upper}, Section \ref{sec:log-lower}, and Section \ref{sec:rand}, it is always assumed that $d\geq 3$, or $\delta \geq 3$.
 In this section, we formally prove the following theorem.

 \begin{theorem} Any problem that is not of type \tI, \tII, \tIII, \tIV, \tV{} or \tVI{} has complexity $O(\log n)$. \end{theorem}